fabulous-dev/Fabulous.MauiControls.MediaElement/src/README.md

         .Build()
 ```

-3: Open `Fabulous.MauiControls.MediaElement` at the top of the file where you declare your Fabulous program (eg. Program.stateful).
+3: Open `Fabulous.Maui.MediaElement` at the top of the file where you declare your Fabulous program (eg. Program.stateful).

 ```fsharp
 open Fabulous.Maui.MediaElement